sector-f/pong-rs/README.md

 * Add a scoreboard
 * Add a "PAUSED" overlay when the game is paused
 * Improve collision detection
+* Allow paddle to be controlled via W/S keys or up/down arrow keys
 * Implement a menu screen
   * Difficulty selection
   * Allow Human or CPU selection for each paddle